DachshundMango/delivery-cadet-challenge/README.md

 ### Current Limitations

-1. **No Visualization**: Cannot generate charts or plots for query results
+1. **Limited Chart Types**: Currently supports only bar, line, and pie charts
-   - Hard/Expert difficulty questions requesting visualizations are not fully supported
+   - Scatter plots, heatmaps, and other advanced visualizations not yet implemented

 2. **No Python Execution**: Cannot perform advanced data analysis or transformations beyond SQL
    - Limited to SQL capabilities only